caido/documentation/src/concepts/essentials/workflows/js_in_caido.md

 If the status code of the response to this newly issued request is 200 - a new [Finding](/reference/features/logging/findings.md) will be created, alerting you of the bypass.

-The associated request/response pair to the bypass will be displayed rather than the original request/response pair as a Finding.
+The associated request/response pair to the bypass will be displayed rather than the original request/response pair in the Finding.

 ```js
 /**